Beth Walsh, MA

-In a couple attempting to conceive, the occurrence of at least two
+For a couple attempting to conceive, the occurrence of at least 2

 may be another symptom of chromosomal abnormality.
 Talk to your doctor about conducting an investigation of your chromosomes.
 This investigation comes back normal in most cases.
 If the results are not normal, you and your partner should meet with a geneticist.